 Last week, VMware has also won in ten out of fourteen categories of the 2012 Virtualization Review Reader’s Choice Awards.
 We are quite elated over that here in Palo Alto.
 The categories we won include: Application virtualization, Business continuity, Cloud computing, Desktop virtualization, Mobile, virtualization, and nine others.
 You can check out the full list and also download the Buyer’s Guide on virtualizationreview.com.

 Oh YouTube, our partner team has published a funny little animated film about bringing out datacenter and VM management out of the stone age with VMware cloud management tools.
-It has cute little cave men running around beating on the servers with clubs and stones, and then happily abandoning ...read more...
+It has cute little cave men running around beating on the servers with clubs and stones, and ...read more...

 I started my life in IT at a very young age, it had to be around early 1992 or 1993 when I remember my father showing me the new IBM mainframe that was purchased for the family business.
 A few years later I can remember my father bringing home his first laptop, at the time a 30 pound IBM Thinkpad, from that moment on I couldn't get away from computers.
-Surprisingly, during my high school years I wasn't sure what I exactly wanted to do with my future career and bounced ...read more...
+Surprisingly, during my high school years I wasn't sure what I exactly wanted to ...read more...

 While we were on the well-deserved holiday break, the Silicon Valley Business Journal has awarded our CEO Paul Maritz the title of the Executive of the Year 2011.
 In the interview with the Biz Blog, Paul has emphasized that the ongoing success and growth of VMware is rooted in having “teams of people who work effectively together.”
 He said the biggest challenge for companies is striking the right balance between having ambitious goals, and being so focused on those goals that you ignore constructive feedback.